 Newby - west side of the Town of Mooresville and western and southern Brown Township, including 1/3 of Country Manor as well as Towne View.

 Northwood - east side of Town of Mooresville, northern and eastern Brown Township, and northwestern Madison Township, including Pioneer Country Estates, Marleywood, Roberson Woods, 1/3 of Country Manor, Roberson Village, and Karrington Estates.

-North Madison- northern and central Madison Township including the Morgan County side of Heartland Crossing, Leona Lake, Fox Hill, Wiser subdivision, and Wildwood Shores.
+North Madison- northern and central Madison Township including the Morgan County side of Heartland Crossing (EXCEPT The Enclave), Hadley's Corner, Leona Lake, Fox Hill, Wiser subdivision, and Wildwood Shores.